Constructing pseudo-Anosovs from expanding interval maps: Introduction

 \begin{rmk} In general, we will see that for a pseudo-Anosov $\phi$ generated by thickening an interval map $f$, there is a one-pronged singularity of $\phi$ for each point in the forward orbit of a critical point for $f$.
 See Theorem \ref{PCP} and the discussion in Section 2.
 These singularities lie on the vertical boundary of $\Lambda$, whereas on the horizontal boundary there exists a unique singularity corresponding to some periodic cycle of $f$.
 In Thurston's example this periodic cycle is a fixed point, marked in blue, but in general the cycle is longer, generating a singularity of higher rank. \end{rmk}

 The question of how to formalize this construction was also addressed by Baik, Rafiqi, and Wu in \cite{BRW}.
-Their construction concerns a different class of uniform expanders, and together our work and theirs constitute special cases of a larger phenomenon which we plan to explore in a future publication.\\
+Their construction concerns a different class of uniform expanders, and together our work and theirs constitute special cases of a larger phenomenon wherein interval maps with certain combinatorics can be realized as train track maps.\\

 \begin{defn} We say that a PCF map $f: I \to I$ is \textit{postcritically periodic} (or \textit{PCP}) if each critical value $f(c)$ is periodic.
 In other words, $f$ acts on the finite set

 by a permutation.
 It is possible for multiple critical points $c_1, c_2$ to have the same critical value. \end{defn}